Identify24/androidSDK/README.md

 # Usage

-First, get a singleton object by set the environment variables from identify sdk.
+Firstly, you have to create options for sdk.Then get a singleton object by set the environment variables and options from identify sdk.
 Then connect to sdk with ID number, thats all.

 # For Kotlin
 <pre>
+   val options = IdentityOptions.Builder()
+            .setIdentityType(IdentityType.ONLY_CALL) // Default value IdentityType.FULL_PROCESS
+            .setNfcExceptionCount(5) // Default value 3
+            .build()

   val identifyObject = IdentifySdk.Builder()
 	.api("api url")
         .socket("socket url","socket port")